-For the Human Resources professional, there are many unmistakable signs that Christmas is coming: Christmas carols are playing in all supermarkets, lights go up in the city centers and, most tellingly, dozens of articles pop up about the HR trends for the coming year.
+For the HR professional, there are many unmistakable signs that Christmas is coming: Christmas carols are playing in all supermarkets, lights go up in the city centers and dozens of articles pop up about the HR trends for the coming year.

 To make some sense out of this jumble of competing voices, we have decided to analyze the information published in the most influential outlets and offer you a comprehensive summary.

 Below you will find the most prominent HR trends for 2019, according to the predictions made in the 11 articles we have analyzed, presented in order of popularity.
 Next to the each trend, we have noted in brackets the number of individual articles that mention it.

 The 20 most important HR trends for 2019

 - Artificial Intelligence & HR (6).
 2018 was the year when Artificial Intelligence began to be discussed a lot, but 2019 will be the year when many projects still in the works will be fully implemented.
 There are many types of practical applications for AI that people are predicting and advocating for: for instance, reducing the time needed for the pre-screening of job candidates, and identifying in real time the employees with a low level of engagement, whom the company risks losing.